-Employers can be confused with the industry-speak and jargon that surrounds the work of pharmacy-benefit managers (PBMs).
-Here we’ll explain some commonly used PBM contract terms and what they mean for pharmacy benefits plans.
+It’s not uncommon for employers to be confused with all the industry-speak and confusing jargon that surrounds the work of pharmacy benefit managers (PBMs).
+Here we’ll explain some highly relevant and commonly used terms in PBM contracts and what they mean for pharmacy benefit plans and patient health.

-Pharmacy benefit managers negotiate with drug manufacturers to receive rebates.
-Drug manufacturers offer rebates in exchange for a drug being placed in the formulary — a list of approved drugs.
+Importantly, PBMs negotiate with different industry players, including drug manufacturers, to contain the costs of pharmacy benefit programs.
+And when they do, they often negotiate with drug manufacturers to receive rebates in exchange for a drug being placed in the formulary — a list of approved drugs.

-In some cases, a PBM can circumvent the rebate pass through process by categorizing rebates in a different way – by calling it an administrative fee or grant.
+In some cases, a PBM can circumvent the rebate pass-through process by categorizing rebates in a different way — such as calling it an administrative fee or grant.

 A maximum allowable cost (MAC) refers to the upper limit a PBM will pay for prescription drugs.
 MAC is applied to generic drugs or brand name drugs that have generic versions (referred to as multi-source brands).

 PBMs establish a MAC list to reduce drug costs.
 These savings are either passed through to the employer or kept as revenue for the pharmacy benefits manager.